 To ensure basic skills are addressed consistently, we supplement our phonics scheme with a whole school handwriting scheme, in place across school from September 2016.
 The scheme, Nelson Handwriting, encourages a neat and consistent cursive style which enables children become automatically fluent in their handwriting, enabling them to concentrate on other areas such as narrative composition and spelling.

-Our new Key Stage 2 Library was opened in September 2017 and is regularly updated with the latest books.
+Our Key Stage 2 Library was opened in September 2017 and is regularly updated with the latest books.

 We also celebrate a different author each month to promote and encourage the children to read good quality texts.
 Some of the those authors include; Michael Morpurgo, Frank Cottrell Boyce, Pamela Butchart and Louis Sachar.